arief25ramadhan/point-cloud-processing/README.md

 pcd = open3d.io.read_point_cloud('test_files/sdc.pcd')
 ```

-## 2. Voxel down sample
+## 2. Voxel Downsample
-Voxel downsampling is a technique used to reduce the number of points in a point cloud by averaging points within a 3D grid of fixed-size cubes, called voxels.
+Voxel downsampling is used to reduce the number of points in a point cloud by averaging points within a 3D grid of fixed-size cubes, called voxels.
 Each voxel replaces all the points it contains with a single representative point, typically the centroid.
 This reduces the data size while preserving the overall structure and features of the point cloud, making it more efficient for processing and analysis.

 ```
 # 2. Voxel downsampling
 print(f"Points before downsampling: {len(pcd.points)} ")
-pcd = pcd.voxel_down_sample(voxel_size=0.1)
+pcd = pcd.voxel_down_sample(voxel_size=0.2)
 print(f"Points after downsampling: {len(pcd.points)}")
 # open3d.visualization.draw_geometries([pcd])
 ```

+Figure 3 below shows the pointcloud after we downsample it for 20% (less 20% from original number of points, contains 80% from original points).
 <p align="center">
   <img src="assets/voxel.png" width="500" title="hover text">
+  <br>Figure 3 - Point Cloud Data after Voxel Downsampling<br>
 </p>

-## 3. Segmentation using RANSAC
+## 3. Segmentation Using RANSAC
 RANSAC (Random Sample Consensus) is used to estimate the parameters of a mathematical model from data.
 In our case, we use RANSAC to distinguish the road and the objects above it.
 ```
 # 3. RANSAC Segmentation to distinguish the largest plane (in this case the ground/road) from objects above it